pvorb/learn-you-a-haskell/en/13-for-a-few-monads-more.md

     ]
 ~~~~

 Notice that its type is `Prob (Prob Char)`.
-So now that we've figure out
+So now that we've figured out
 how to flatten a nested probability list, all we have to do is write the
 code for this and then we can write `>>=` simply as `join (fmap f m)` and
 we have ourselves a monad!
 So here's `flatten`, which we'll use because